 Expert advice: how to ace Christmas Day

 When it comes to cooking and kitchen appliances, there’s no greater authority than Fiona Mair.
-She’s been CHOICE’s home economist and kitchen test coordinator for 23 years and also cooks a decadent Christmas lunch for the whole organisation every December.
+She’s been CHOICE’s home economist and kitchen test coordinator for 23 years and also cooks Christmas lunch for the whole organisation every December.

 Described by her colleagues as “the secret ingredient of CHOICE“, Mair’s extensive knowledge on the best cooking methods and appliances stems, in part, from the many years she has dedicated to testing in the CHOICE kitchen labs.
 Here, she offers up her expert tips on how to plan, prepare and execute your festive feast this year.